ImageMakerFoundation/ImageMaker/README.txt

 1. Use ImageMaker Paint (imNFTPaint) to draw an image or skip this step if you have got one.
    To clear pixel, right click on it.

-   Note: ImageMaker uses a custom 16-color palette.
+   Note: ImageMaker uses a custom 16-color palette and uses 320x320 images as its tokens.
-         If you have your own image drawn in an editor other than IMPaint, make sure that it is 16x16 px and uses the ImageMaker palette:
+         If you have your own image drawn in an editor other than imNFTPaint, make sure that it is 16x16 pixel blocks in size (1 pixel block = 20x20 px square) and uses the ImageMaker palette:
            {
              0: #000000,
              1: #868686,